MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -CheckForSignaturesBeforeRunningScan
 Indicates whether to check for new virus and spyware definitions before Windows Defender runs a scan.
 If you specify a value of $True, Windows Defender checks for new definitions.
-If you specify $False or do not specify a value, the scan begins with existing definitions.
+If you specify $False or don’t specify a value, the scan begins with existing definitions.
-This value applies to scheduled scans, but it does not affect scans that you start from the user interface or to scans that you start from the command line.
+This value applies to scheduled scans, but it doesn’t affect scans that you start from the user interface or to scans that you start from the command line.

 ```yaml
 Type: Boolean